hungys/NCTU_OS_2015_HW1/SPEC.md

 ### #7 Job Control

 Before doing this task, you may need to slightly modify your program.
 From now on, you should consider a single command (may be a pipeline) as a **job**.
-To bring a job back from suspended status, you may need to notify all the processes.
+To bring a job back from suspended status, you may need to notify all the processes in the same pipeline.
 Instead of maintaining a job/process table, you can simply associate multiple processes with a common group ID, to form a **process group**.

 At most, one terminal can be associated with a process group, and such *foreground* process group is the group within a session that currently has access to the controlling terminal (i.e. stdin).